Cauliflower Fungus – Identification, Habitat, Distribution, Ecology, Sustainable Harvesting

 Cauliflower fungus is very versatile, good for all mushroom dishes, though deep fried in tempura batter can be particular special.
 My friend John Wright came up with the fine idea of making cauliflower-of-the-woods cheese, and you can find the recipe in his excellent mushroom guide (reviewed here).

-I infuse it in vodka to capture the incredible pine-meets-mushroom flavour for schnapps and mushroom vermouths, sweetening it with pine syrup.
-More on using confers here.
+I infuse cauliflower mushroom trimmings in vodka to capture the incredible pine-meets-mushroom flavour for schnapps and mushroom vermouths, sweetening it with pine syrup.
+More on using conifers here.

 2 Comments